What are the best large cat breeds for you?

 1. Norwegian Forest Cat

 Their fur coat is very thick.
-This means that by getting a Norwegian Forest cat, you will need to brush him once or maybe twice a week.
+This means that by getting a Norwegian Forest cat, ideally you should brush him once a week.

 Norwegian Forest Cats are delightful big cats that are easy going and gentle companions.
 It is definitely worth considering a Wegie as a pet.